C. salinarius (Kieffer 1921)?

 From Sasa 1978

 Fourth instar larva: a salinarius-type larva; anal tubules short, less than one-half of the length of the posterior pseudopods (62, above).
-Illustration (63, above) shows mentum as type II and center tooth as type IIA.
+Length 1 female (14.3 mm), anal tubules short, less than one-half length of the posterior pseudopods.
+Mentum type I and center tooth type IIA.
+Gular region pale, frontoclypeus darkened.

 Found: Japan - Tokushima City; Okunosu, both Tokushima Pref., Shikoku; Lake Toufutsu, Abashiri, and Sorachi River, Kamikawa, Hokkaido; Nakamura, Kochi Prefecture, Shikoku; Noubu, Tsushima Island, Nagasaki Prefecture, Kyushu; Lake Inawashiro, Fukushima Prefecture, Otsu City (35.00°N, 135.88°E), Shiga Prefecture, Honshu.